NVIDIA/aistore/cmd/cli/resources/object.md

 $ ais object get aws://imagenet/imagenet_train-000010.tgz -
 ```

-#### Check if object is cached
+### Check if object is _cached_

-We say that "an object is cached" to indicate two separate things:
+We say that "an object is _cached_" to indicate two separate things:

 * The object was originally downloaded from a remote bucket, a bucket in a remote AIS cluster, or a HTTP(s) based dataset;
 * The object is stored in the AIS cluster.

 In other words, the term "cached" is simply a **shortcut** to indicate the object's immediate availability without the need to go to the object's original location.
-Being "cached" does not have any implications on an object's persistence: "cached" objects, similar to those objects that originated in a given AIS cluster, are stored
-with arbitrary (per bucket configurable) levels of redundancy, etc. In short, the same storage policies apply to "cached" and "non-cached".
+Being "cached" does not have any implications on an object's persistence: "cached" objects, similar to those objects that originated in a given AIS cluster, are stored with arbitrary (per bucket configurable) levels of redundancy, etc. In short, the same storage policies apply to "cached" and "non-cached".

 The following example checks whether `imagenet_train-000010.tgz` is "cached" in the bucket `imagenet`: